Will Purdue cover the spread vs. Marquette? Betting Trends, Record ATS

 Purdue Betting Records & Stats

-- In three of five games this season, Purdue and its opponents have scored more than 141.5 points.
+- In three games this season, Purdue and its opponents have gone over 141.5 total points.

-- Purdue's outings this year have an average total of 143, 1.5 more points than this game's over/under.
+- Purdue's contests this year have an average total of 143.0, 1.5 more points than this game's over/under.

 - This season, Purdue has been listed as the favorite in three games and won them all.

-- The Boilermakers are undefeated in three games this season when favored by -165 or more on the moneyline.
+- The Boilermakers have entered three games this season favored by -165 or more, and won each of those games.

-- Sportsbooks have implied with the moneyline set for this matchup that Purdue has a 62.3% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that Purdue has a 62.3% chance to win.

 Purdue vs. Marquette Over/Under Stats